How easy is it to get a Spanish mortgage to buy a property in Ibiza?

 Can I get a Spanish mortgage with bad credit?

 It depends on the type of "bad credit" (incidence).
 In most cases, this would not be an obstacle.
 Each case is individual and would need to be assessed.
 Such issues need to be clarified in the early stages or during the initial contact with your bank or mortgage broker.

 Why should I get a Spanish mortgage even if I can get one back home?

 It could have tax advantages, mean more liquidity, possibly better interest rates or conditions, and at the same time it doesn’t affect your credit facilities in your home country.

 What types of Spanish mortgages are there?

-Since the implementation of the new mortgage law, a fixed interest rate is no longer available to all the non-resident clients.
-It does however depend on the nationality, place of residence etc. The bank or a mortgage advisor can advise clients on all these questions.
+Since the implementation of the new mortgage law, a fixed interest rate is no longer available to all non-resident clients.
+It does however depend on the nationality, place of residence, currency of the income etc. The bank or a mortgage advisor can advise clients on all these questions.

 What is a "Euribor- tied" mortgage?

 This means a type of mortgage in which the interest rate is not fixed.
 Instead, interest payments will be adjusted yearly at a level above a specific reference rate (such as EURIBOR + 1,25) over the whole life of the mortgage.